chscranton/python-api-challenge/README.md

 ![Humidity](output_data/Humidity_vs_Latitude.png)

 ![Humidity North](output_data/Humidity_vs_Latitude_North.png) ![Humidity South](output_data/Humidity_vs_Latitude_South.png)
 There is no strong relationship between humidity and distance from the equator.
 It is interesting that the majority of cities in both the norhtern and southern hemisphere fall between 60 - 100% humidity.
-It is also interesting that there seems to be more cities in the northern hemisphere with humidity levels under 20% than in the southern hemisphere.
+It is also interesting that there seem to be more cities in the northern hemisphere with humidity levels under 20% than in the southern hemisphere.
 This may due to there being more cities in the northern hemisphere in this sample set, so more analysis with a larger sample set would be needed to confirm this.

 - #### Cloudiness
 ![Cloudiness](output_data/Cloudiness_vs_Latitude.png)

 ![Cloudiness North](output_data/Cloudiness_vs_Latitude_North.png) ![Cloudiness South](output_data/Cloudiness_vs_Latitude_South.png)
 There is no strong relationship between cloudiness and latitude.
+It is interesting that there are bands of cities at 0,20,40,75, and 100% cloudiness in the northern hemisphere, where as there is only a band of cities at 0% cloudiness in the southern hemisphere.

 - #### Wind Speed
 ![Wind Speed](output_data/Wind_Speed_vs_Latitude.png)

 ![Wind Speed North](output_data/Wind_Speed_vs_Latitude_North.png) ![Wind Speed South](output_data/Wind_Speed_vs_Latitude_South.png)
 There is no strong relationship between wind speed and latitude.
+The highest density of cities fall between 0-10 mph.

 ### Try It Yourself